Ameobea/homepage/notes/content/posts/testing-tinygrad-model-export.md

 I ran into a variety of issues getting the model to compile.
 When I called the `export_model` function, I'd get errors like "didn't JIT anything!" if I ran the export after the model had been trained.
 Not a lot of point in exporting a model before it's been trained, so I had to figure it out.

-For the "didn't JIT anyting!" error, I figured out that cloning all of the weight and bias tensors from my model was enough to get that part fixed.
+For the "didn't JIT anything!" error, I figured out that cloning all of the weight and bias tensors from my model was enough to get that part fixed.
 I basically constructed a clone of the model with duplicated tensors like this:

 ```py
 for layer_ix in range(len(model.layers)):